True or False: Do leaders really impact company culture?

 What aspects of company cultures can leaders really control?

 Leaders have a tremendous impact on company culture.
 They set the agenda, prioritize work, manage, lead, and delegate.
 Strong leaders provide a sense of vision, purpose, mentorship, and inspiration to those they lead.
 Today’s diverse workforce is reshaping what it means to achieve personal and professional success.
-Traditional leadership styles are not resonating with younger generations who thrive upon more growth and coaching.
+Traditional leadership styles and types of leadership culture are not resonating with younger generations who thrive upon more growth and coaching.
 For example, our research shows only 54% of employees report their leaders know what they do while at work, 26% feel their leader encourages collaboration, and 59% believe their leader values them.
 The relationship between a leader and an employee is a critical connection—if the link is weak or negative, our research shows that employees will be disconnected from other aspects of culture as well.

 A changing organizational culture